newrelic/newrelic-oss-cli/README.md

 From the root of this project:

 1. `lerna clean` - removes all `node_modules` folders
-1. `lerna link` - this pulls in local plugins through symbolical links
 1. `lerna bootstrap` - installs dependencies into `node_modules`

-From inside of `/packages/newrelic-oss-cli`:

-1. Update the version in `package.json` and `package-lock.json`
-1. `npm publish --dry-run`
+1. `lerna version <semver type>` - bumps versions of all changed packages
-1. `npm publish`
+1. `lerna publish` - publishes all changes to npm